Why the White House might rush to swear Kavanaugh in before new allegations can emerge

 Even the gala didn’t seem to dampen fears at the White House that more allegations could emerge in the 13 days until Thomas’s official swearing-in by Rehnquist.
 Rumors were still swirling that other women were poised to come forward with fresh allegations.
 And reporters were scrambling to nail down the porn stories.
 Thomas’ confirmation was so important and politically imperiled that White House officials asked a grieving Rehnquist to swear in Thomas early.

 Rehnquist agreed, and on October 23, the day after his wife’s funeral, he administered the judicial oath to Thomas in a private ceremony in the Supreme Court conference room.
 The hastily arranged event was the first private Supreme Court swearing-in in 50 years, and there were only a few witnesses.
-According to Supreme Discomfort: The Divided Soul of Clarence Thomas, by Kevin Merida and Michael Fletcher, none of Thomas’ future colleagues were invited.
+According to Supreme Discomfort: The Divided Soul of Clarence Thomas by Kevin Merida and Michael Fletcher, none of Thomas’ future colleagues were invited.
 The other justices learned about his official entry into their hallowed chambers in a terse memo Rehnquist sent out later that day noting that he’d administered the oath to Thomas.
 Rehnquist said the public investiture ceremony would still take place on November 1, as planned.

 The official oath-taking came none too soon.
 The White House had been right to fear further allegations against Thomas.
 Mayer and Abramson write in Strange Justice that on the very same day Rehnquist secretly administered the oath to Thomas, three Washington Post reporters dashed into the newsroom to report that they’d uncovered more information confirming that Thomas’ porn habit was far more extensive than publicly known and than he’d acknowledged in his sworn testimony.
 They had pinned down people willing to talk on the record, including the video store owner who’d rented porn to Thomas for years.
 But the news about Thomas’ surprise swearing-in put an end to the story.
 Finding it suddenly irrelevant, the Post killed the story, and Thomas went on to his lifetime appointment to the bench without another hiccup.